 Both of them have been suffering for a while from odd things happening at night while they sleep, and Micah has had enough and wants to get to the bottom of it.
 Katie isn't sure she wants to know.
 Both of them are in love, playful, and Micah, while angry at the circumstances, is doing this out of a lover's sense of protecting Katie.

 PARANORMAL ACTIVITY brings the Horror without nudity and virtually no blood.
 It scares by building upon a slow but interesting pace.
 Micah and Katie are fun to watch, are playful with each other, and are as curious yet hesitant as any of us would be about just what is really going on while they sleep.
 Little by little, the video that they shoot at night reveals an ever growing evil presence.
 At one point, Katie, so freaked out over the pervious night's video, hires a Psychic to come over.
 In short time, the Psychic (Mark Fredrichs) tells them that their problem is over his head.
 What they have isn't a ghost, but a demon.

 From here on in the movie kicks into slight acceleration.
 Micah doesn't quite believe in ghosts, really doesn't believe in demons, but he is afraid Katie might, so he sets about studying all he can about their lore.

 Katie wants to call a demonologist or exorcist, Micah wants to handle it himself.
-As their fear heightens, so the intensity of the nightly visits heighten.
+As their fear heightens, so does the intensity of the nightly visits.